 “There are things we would need to include in a referendum.
 Capital improvement is right there at the top of the list,” said Board President Cindy Hendricks.
 “I also think that it’s not necessarily fair to go the taxpayers for a referendum to ask them for dollars for capital improvement when we’re not making an effort to do that in our budget.”"

 The other shoe to drop with worst news.
 A referendum is coming to jack the tax rate up through the roof.
 They even said the roof is leaking , kinda of like the sky is falling.
-They use the words, "Capital improvement"."I would hope for the tax payers they try the referendum in November 2010.
+They use the words,"Capital improvement"."I would hope for the tax payers they try the referendum in November 2010.

 A side note.
 Just because the Shawano Leader was at the meeting, isn't it nice the board president is all of a sudden thinking about the tax payers.
 Back in September she said the 77 who voted against the levy increase was "an organized group".
-Those evil greedy selfish tax payers, organized and against tax increases and in front of the press, "
+Those evil greedy selfish tax payers, organized and against tax increases and in front of the press, "not necessarily fair to go the taxpayer", oh really!

 How's this for hope and change.and how much more are Americans going to taske